 Finally, Erdnase has been found.
-There can be no doubt that DAI VERNON is the man.
+TEATCT was written “by DAI VERNON, the Expert Card Handler”.
+There can be no doubt that he’s our man!

-Yes, yes, I know what you’re saying… Officially, Dai Vernon was only born in 1894 and the book appeared in 1902.
+Yes, yes, I know what you’re saying… Officially, Dai Vernon was only born in 1894, and the book appeared in 1902.
 What a boy wonder!
 Or maybe he just cheated about his real age.
 Was he probably about 15 years older than he claimed?
-Considering his early proficiency with cards, this must be true!
-Or maybe it was a father and son ploy, elaborately planned and executed over decades.
-(Just like some U.S. White House takeovers.)
+Considering his early proficiency with cards, this could be true!
+Or maybe it was a father and son ploy, elaborately planned and executed over decades (just like some U.S. White House takeovers).
 And yes, he didn’t choose to be called Dai Vernon until much later on, but, hey, maybe the guy was just planning ahead!
 All part of the ploy.

 Vernon’s the man.
 Case closed.
 Thread closed.
 Now let’s move on to other secrets, please: